 Read more about wines in Uruguay

-- This article was taken from The Guru’Guay Guide to Uruguay: Beaches, Ranches & Wine Country (published October 2017) is available on Amazon and for your tablet and phone.
+- This article was taken from The Guru’Guay Guide to Uruguay: Beaches, Ranches & Wine Country (published October 2017) is available on Amazon.
 The guidebook includes over thirty pages on the wine of Uruguay including features on ten very different wineries in three different wine regions as well as a list of 10 best wines for around ten dollars.

 - The Guru’Guay Guide to Montevideo includes more best wine lists, best places to shop for wine in Montevideo (mentioning where you can obtain guidance in English), and a list of restaurants for wine-lovers.
-You can get it on Amazon as well as for your tablet and phone.
+You can get it on Amazon.

 - Read more about wines on Guru’Guay